Agree to Disagree: Measuring Hidden Dissent in FOMC Meetings: Results

 First, we use the data from the Summary of Economic Projections (SEP) to assess the divergence in members' view on the direction of the economy.
 Starting from 2007 (2012 for the federal funds rate), individual responses in the SEP are made available four times a year.
 The SEP contains FOMC members' anonymous assessments on future monetary policy and projections for unemployment rate, GDP growth, PCE inflation, and core PCE inflation.

 In our analysis, we categorize SEP variables into two groups: projections of the federal funds rate, which represent what the member considers as the ``appropriate monetary policy'', and projections of other economic indicators, which indicate the members' expectations for the economic outlook.
-To quantify disagreement embedded within these projections, we calculate the absolute sum of deviations from the median projection for each category, following the approach used by \cite{foerster2023evolution}.
-Due to the limited sample size and high correlations among the projections, we consolidate the SEP policy disagreement measures across different horizons (current year, next year, the following year, and long term) into up to two principal component, which explains $83.36\%$ of the variations.
-For the economic outlook-related disagreement measures (same horizons, except no long run values for inflation measures), we use up to three principal components to capture the corresponding SEP disagreement levels, and they can explain $84.16\%$ of the total variance.
+To quantify disagreement embedded within these projections, we calculate the average absolute deviation from the median projection for each category, following the approach used by \cite{foerster2023evolution}.
+Due to the limited sample size and high correlations among the projections, we consolidate the SEP policy disagreement measures across different horizons (current year, next year, the following year, and long term) into up to two principal component, which explains $78.61\%$ of the variations.
+For the economic outlook-related disagreement measures (same horizons, except no long run values for inflation measures), we use up to three principal components to capture $82.76\%$ of the total variance.

-We then regress the hidden dissent measure derived from meeting transcripts against each category of SEP disagreements, and the results are shown in \autoref{voting_pred_reg1_dot_plot}.
-First, disagreement regarding the path of the federal funds rate clearly predicts the hidden dissent identified in our transcripts, evidenced by an $R^2$ of $0.1531$ (column (1)).
-Second, disagreement about economic forecasts has about the same explanatory power: while the $R^2$ is lower in the longer sample that begins in 2007 in column (3), it is higher using the same sample as the federal funds rate in column (4).\footnote{If the absolute sum of deviations from the mean projection is utilized to compute SEP disagreements, we still see similar results.
-See \autoref{appendix_voting_pred_reg1_dot_plot}.} These findings suggest that our hidden dissent measure is equally associated with the heterogeneity in members' policy preferences and their views on the economic outlooks.
+We begin by regressing our hidden dissent measure on each category of SEP disagreement separately, with the results presented in \autoref{voting_pred_reg1_dot_plot}.
+A clear pattern emerges: disagreement over the appropriate path of monetary policy is a strong and statistically significant predictor of hidden dissent, alone explaining over $12\%$ of its variation (Column 1).
+In contrast, disagreement over the economic outlook is neither statistically nor economically significant, and its explanatory power is negligible in the longer sample (Column 3).
+This initial evidence suggests that our hidden dissent measure primarily captures heterogeneity in members' policy preferences rather than differing views of the economic outlooks.

-SEP policy disagreement is clearly influenced by disagreement about the economy outlook, and it is possible that policy disagreement matters only because of the other disagreement.
-Indeed, the first component of SEP policy disagreement ($\text{Policy}_{PC1}$) and the first component of SEP economic outlook disagreement ($\text{Economy}_{PC1}$) are highly correlated, with a coefficient of $0.7323$.
-We would like to know the relationship between our hidden dissent measure and one category of SEP disagreement after accounting for the influence of the other.